 Early Help is available for children and young people up to the age of 18 and their families.
-It's voluntary, so if you don’t think it is right for your child, then you don’t have to consent.
+It is entirely voluntary, so if you don't think it is right for your child, then you don't have to take part.

 Many families will be able to get the support they need at places within their everyday routines such as schools, colleges, health or children’s centres.
 If you need additional support you can talk to a professional who knows your family already.